adriaan-vd-graaf/mrlink2/README.md

 ##### var_explained
 The amount of variance that was kept from the correlation matrix used to correct for LD
 ##### m_snps_overlap
-The number of SNPs in the region on which the estimate was beased.
+The number of SNPs in the region on which the estimate was based.

 ##### alpha